 - Telephone number where you can be reached

 All students are supplied with a College email address.
-Use the College email address ONLY when communicating with Faculty.
-Non-College email addresses are not acceptable.
+Use the College email address or the eConestoga email method when communicating with faculty and staff ONLY as non-college email addresses are not acceptable.
 Students are expected to check their College email and their eConestoga email regularly as most official communication will be via this method.
-Students should also regularly check the Recreation and Leisure Services Program Web.

 PAC (Program Advisory Committee)